Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: INTRODUCTION

+Motivated by these opportunities, recent research has focused on optimizing energy exchanges between EVs, households, and the grid.
 In the relevant literature, most approaches rely on offline optimization.
-For example, a multi-integer linear programming (MILP) framework was developed to optimize the operation of smart households using V2G and V2H, aiming to minimize user costs \cite{2015v2hv2g}.
-Without considering V2H, Dong {\it et al.} formulated the day-ahead V2G scheduling problem within the multi-agent reinforcement learning framework to optimize the peak shaving performance for the electric grid \cite{2023MARLv2g}.
-V2G and V2H applications for energy trading were also explored in \cite{2022v2hv2gGermany}, which reports that an average German household with a photovoltaic system, heat pump, and stationary battery can generate annual revenues of approximately €310.
-However, these three works ignored battery degradation in the optimization for simplicity, which tend to result in suboptimal solutions due to excessive battery costs.
-To mitigate the risk, Khezri {\it et al.} presented a MILP-based optimal scheduling model for EVs, in which V2G and a linearized battery degradation model were considered \cite{2024milpChalmers}.
-Following this trend, Lee {\it et al.} \cite{2023Lee} presented a linear programming-based V2G optimization focusing on frequency regulation according to the rules of the Swedish market.
-A common feature of these works is that they assume full knowledge of input data in advance, such as household loads, and then solve the problem offline, making them less applicable to real-world with dynamic scenarios.
+For example, a mixed-integer linear programming (MILP) framework was developed by \cite{2015v2hv2g} to optimize the operation of smart households using V2G and V2H, aiming to minimize user costs.
+V2G and V2H applications for energy trading were also explored by \cite{2022v2hv2gGermany}, which reports that an average German household with a photovoltaic system, heat pump, and stationary battery can generate annual revenues of approximately €310.
+However, these two works ignored battery degradation in the optimization for simplicity, which tend to result in suboptimal solutions due to excessive battery costs.
+To mitigate the risk, \cite{2024milpChalmers} presented a MILP-based optimal scheduling model for EVs, in which V2G and a linearized battery degradation model were considered.
+Following this trend, \cite{2023Lee} presented a linear programming-based V2G optimization focusing on frequency regulation according to the rules of the Swedish market.
+A common feature of these works is that they assume full knowledge of input data in advance, and then solve the problem offline, making them less applicable to real-world with dynamic scenarios.